nicbou/nicolasbouliane.com/content/projects/appointment-finder.md

 Bürgeramt appointments take time.
 A Bürgeramt employee only handles 18 cases per day.[^15] Adding more people helps, but it does not address this problem.

-To make things worse, a thousand Berliners miss their Bürgeramt appointment every day.[^16] In Pankow, 10% don't show up to their appointments.
-In Neukölln, it's 20%.[^17] Two separate city employees hinted that these numbers are too low.
+To make things worse, over thousand Berliners miss their Bürgeramt appointment every day.[^16] Between 10% and 33% of appointments are no-show.[^17]

 It could be that people forget their appointments.
 There are no appointment reminders.
 An email and SMS reminder system was announced in 2018,[^18] but it's still missing.
 They also considered making the cancel button more prominent in the confirmation email, but this yet has to be done.